binnes/WiFiMeshRaspberryPi/part2/WIFIBRDG.md

     wpa_passphrase=passw0rd
     ```

-    You can change the SSID and the passphrase to something you'd prefer, as these configure the accesspoint your devices will connect to.
+    You can change the SSID and the passphrase to something you'd prefer, as these configure the access point your devices will connect to.

     The above configuration sets up a 2.4GHz network on channel 7, again, you can change all the details to match your WiFi dongle and preferred network.
 You can find details of all possible options for the config file [here](https://w1.fi/cgit/hostap/plain/hostapd/hostapd.conf)